DANYSR8/ENEE_3141_DigiComm/FINAL PROJECT/FINAL_PROJECT.md

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/ee4e83ea-6945-49b0-9dac-de14ff3eb5c0)

 As observed above, upon comparing and translating the corresponding data using the ASCII Table, we find that the data corresponds to '39.68,' which represents the accurate values for the latitude.

+## Future Work

+Look and research more into just converting ASCII to Text :)